 Hey, hey!
 4th Fiesta Friday.
 Angie is a wonderful hostess, I’m delighted to go with my Petite Paniere full of surprises.
 Today, something sweet and full of flavor to share with you.

-Almond Cigars are made with a dough called Diouls sheets or Brick sheets.
+Bourek Errana are Almond Cigars made with a dough called Diouls sheets or Brick sheets.
 It’s made with fine semolina a pinch of salt and spread with water.
 This pastry sheet is very popular in Algeria and in North Africa as a savory or as a sweet dessert.
-They are sold flat and round and they dry out very quickly, leave them with a clean kitchen towel and they cook perfectly in the oven.
+They are sold flat and round and they dry out very quickly, leave them with a clean kitchen cloth and they cook perfectly in the oven too.

-- 10 leaves of Diouls (or 5 Filo dough cut in half)
+- 10 leaves of Diouls or brick sheet (or 5 Phyllo dough cut in half)

 - Sunflower oil for frying

-- In a large bowl, add the ground almond and the sugar.
+- In a large bowl, add the almond powder and the sugar.

 - Mix with a fork.